 What Is A Metaphor?

 As mentioned in the introduction, a metaphor is a form of figurative language.
 A metaphor is a rhetorical device in which an object, idea or situation is referred to directly as something it is not.
 It moves away from referring to something in a literal sense, and refers to it as something else in order to create a more imaginative figure of speech and description of something.

 When used as a literary device, a metaphor can add a more detailed and complex description to something giving the reader a more in depth experience.
 A metaphor is more easily able to convey an idea or an emotion than by simply using a literal statement.

-In day to day speech, you are likely to hear the use of metaphor’s very often.
-They are a common type of figurative language and can be heard in many types of situation.
-We are now going to take a look at some examples of sentences which feature metaphors in order to better understand how they are used in a conversation.
+In a day-to-day speech, you are likely to hear the use of metaphors very often.
+They are a common type of figurative language and can be heard in many types of situations.
+We are now going to take a look at some examples of sentences that feature metaphors in order to better understand how they are used in a conversation.

 - The snow was a blanket of white on the ground.

 - Her singing was so good, she was a shining star.